faithdaniellesee/solomons-cunei/README.md

 - See Wan Yi Faith (1002851)

 ## Challenge description:
 Bobby left a secret message for Alice within a pdf file and zipped it tight with 12 characters.
-Bobby's both a paelographer and HIGHLY skilled cryptographer, although he has a very bad habit of using weak prime numbers and hides his messages in streams?
+Bobby's both a paelographer and HIGHLY skilled cryptographer, although he has a very bad habit of using weak prime numbers and likes to hide things in streams?
 Retrieve the message as the flag in the format ```ctf{text}```.

 *Hint: when editing files, make sure to check the file size when you save.*